Hunting (Succession): Plot

 Greg meets with author Michelle Pantsil, who is writing an unauthorized biography on Logan, but abruptly leaves when he realizes he is being recorded.
 Logan, whose health remains under question, announces to his senior executives that Waystar will be taking over rival media giant Pierce Global Media (PGM), and shuts down the members who disagree with the idea.
 Logan also decides to bring Frank back to the company, seeing as he is personal friends with PGM owner Nan Pierce.

 Roman and Tabitha watch Connor's presidential campaign announcement, which he is running on an anti-tax platform.
 Roman asks Tabitha to reach out to PGM board member Naomi Pierce, her friend and past sexual fling, to broach the idea of an acquisition.
 Shiv, who knows of Logan's acquisition plans thanks to Gerri and staunchly opposes it, asks Tom to talk Logan out of it at the family's upcoming hunting retreat in Hungary.

 On the plane, Logan is furious to learn that someone within the company spoke to Pantsil; Greg becomes nervous about being found out.
-They reunite with Frank after arriving at their hunting lodge in Hungary.
+They reunite with Frank after arriving at their hunting lodge in Hungary; Logan gives Frank the gift of a Rolex inscribed with a quote from "Ulysses" by Tennyson.
 Back in New York, Shiv tries to convince Connor not to run for president, given that his anti-tax platform jeopardizes Logan's political relationships.
 She accompanies Willa for drinks and seduces one of the actors in Willa's planned stage play.
 Connor, against the advice of his family, releases his campaign video to the public.